dyozie/pivotal-hd-docs/content/getting-started/hawq.md

 HAWQ: Getting started
 ---

-In this document we will cover the basics of how to get started with using HAWQ to insert and query data from Pivotal HD
+In this document, we will cover the basics of how to get started with using HAWQ to insert and query data from Pivotal HD

 ### Prerequisites